Mott Street: Historical businesses

-By 1903, there were four Chinese restaurants established such as Port Arthur, Tuxedo, Imperial, and Chinese Quick Lunch on Mott Street.
-Other earliest Chinese restaurants existed such as Chatham on Doyers Street and Savoy & Oriental Restaurant on Pell Street.
-These restaurants were often in competition with each other in the Chinatown community.
+By 1903, there were four Chinese restaurants established on Mott Street: Port Arthur, Tuxedo, Imperial, and Chinese Quick Lunch.
+Other early Chinese restaurants included Chatham on Doyers Street and Savoy & Oriental Restaurant on Pell Street.
+These restaurants competed with each other for business in the Chinatown community.

 Chinese Tuxedo Restaurant

-In 1897, the Chinese Tuxedo Restaurant opened as a high class Chinese American Restaurant.
-The outside design of the restaurant's entrance was a colossal Chinese-Style awning, which was crowned with a large wooden carved Chinese dragon.
-At the entrance, there was a multi-colored stained glass sign with the word restaurant on it.
+In 1897, the Chinese Tuxedo Restaurant opened as a high-class Chinese American restaurant.
+The outside design of the restaurant's entrance was a colossal Chinese-style awning, crowned with a large wooden carved Chinese dragon.
+At the entrance, there was a multi-colored stained glass sign with the word Restaurant on it.

-There were postcard pictures of this entrance and they were often distributed to customers of this restaurant for free.
-The restaurant was located on a balcony with carved teakwood panels that seemed to leap out from the rest of the building with the purpose of getting people's attention to it strolling through the streets.
+Postcard pictures of this entrance were often distributed to customers of the restaurant for free.
+The restaurant was located on a balcony with carved teakwood panels that appeared to leap out from the rest of the building, with the purpose of gaining the attention of people strolling through the streets below.
 There were often many American customers in this restaurant.

-The inside restaurant designs were mosaic-designed tile floors and press tin ceilings with a chandelier and a large dragon design.
-The dining room displayed potted plants surrounding a water fountain, which contained wooden birds supported by a wooden dragon stand to make the restaurant appealing and also for Feng Shui and tabletops were made of inlaid marble.
-There were teakwood windscreens behind the fountain with the hand-carved design of double layered wood molding that was used as a room divider with curtains set up on them.
+The restaurant's interior was designed with mosaic tile floors and pressed tin ceilings with a chandelier and a large dragon design.
+The dining room displayed potted plants surrounding a water fountain, which contained wooden birds supported by a wooden dragon stand to make the restaurant appealing and for feng shui.
+There were teakwood windscreens behind the fountain with hand-carved double-layered wood molding that were used as room dividers with curtains set up on them.
+Tabletops were made of inlaid marble.

-The restaurant also had a private dining room and displayed American advertisements such as one example on record, Horton's ice cream including English and Chinese menus as a way to remind customers this restaurant is not located in China and located in America.
-On record, an omelet stuffed with chicken, lobster, and ham cost $2.00 on their menu.
-At the time, there was an elevated train rail conveniently next to the location.
+The restaurant also had a private dining room and displayed American advertisements, such as one example on record for Horton's ice cream.
+The restaurant offered both English and Chinese menus.
+One on record listed an omelet stuffed with chicken, lobster, and ham at the cost of $2.00.
+At the time, there was an elevated train rail conveniently located next to the restaurant.